imixs/imixs-workflow/src/site/markdown/engine/acl.md

 The read and write access for a workitem can be defined by the BPMN model with the [ACL Properties of the Imixs-BPMN modeler](../modelling/process.html#ACL_Properties) and the [Access Plugin](./plugins/accessplugin.html)

+## The AccessDeniedException

+In the case a user tries to process or update a workitem with insufficient write access a _AccessDeniedException_ is thrown:

+    org.imixs.workflow.exceptions.AccessDeniedException

+For example, an application can use this exception to display an appropriate error message.

+To avoid this exception, an application can test the temporary attribute '_$IsAuthor_'.
+This attribute is computed by the [DocumentService](documentservice.html) immediately after a workitem is loaded.

+    $IsAuthor==true // indicates that the user has write access

+However, if a user with insufficient read access attempts to load a workitem, no _AccessDeniedException_ will be thrown.
+In this case, the _DocumentService_ returns _null_.
+This behavior prevents possible attacks where an attacker tries to randomly spy on protected data.